 Literature Live! is a BOCES-approved Arts-in-Education program.
 Plays chosen are from standards-based literature and are supported with teacher-developed lesson plans and reference materials.
 All performances are 90 minutes and weekday shows are followed by a question and answer session.
-This year's program is Death of a Salesman.
+2017's program was Death of a Salesman.

 LITERATURE LIVE! brings the power of the word from the page to the stage.
 Using curriculum-based literature, Bay Street Theater creates a unique learning experience by bringing professional theater artists together to present first class productions.
 The possibilities for insight and understanding of the subject matter are only increased when students can witness the characters from a great play or novel living and breathing and telling their stories right before their eyes.

 Bay Street Theater will select standards-based literature, and this program will be supported with teacher-developed lesson plans and reference materials.
 In addition, we will provide a "Q&A" session with the cast.